AcceleratedLinux/accelerated-linux/linux/Documentation/security/keys/core.rst

 	 - ``char *hashname`` specifies the NUL terminated string identifying the hash used from the kernel crypto API and applied for the KDF operation.
-The KDF implemenation complies with SP800-56A as well as with SP800-108 (the counter KDF).
+The KDF implementation complies with SP800-56A as well as with SP800-108 (the counter KDF).

 	 - ``char *otherinfo`` specifies the OtherInfo data as documented in